lucidworks/connectors-sdk-resources/java-sdk/connectors/security-filtering-connector/README.md

 ## Connector Description

 - This connector generates a configurable number of documents, all with random titles and body fields.
+- The connector also generates ACL Documents.
-- Also document ACLs, groups and users will be generated using the connector configurations.
+- Groups and users will be generated using the connector configurations.

 ### Access Control Fetcher behavior

-- This fetcher was implemented in SecurityFilteringAccessControlFetcher class
+- The fetcher was implemented in SecurityFilteringAccessControlFetcher class
-- `numberOfNestedGroups` represents the number of nested groups levels, for each level, the same number of groups will be created, and a user who will own them will be created too.
-    - Group ID format `group_<level>_<group_count>`
-    - User ID format `user_<level>`
-    - Groups in a higher level will be parent group of the next groups level
-    - Groups level threshold will be `1 <= X <= numberOfNestedGroups`
-- For each document, a document ACL will be emitted, document ACLs will randomly own groups as part of their inbound field
+- For each document, a document ACL will be emitted.
 - The documents indexed by the access control fetcher will be stored in the collection: `{DATASOURCE_ID}_access_control_hierarchy`.
 There the `DATASOURCE_ID` is the id of the configuration.

 ## Quick start